Revanth1581/Dictionary/English-Dictionary-main/English-Dictionary-main/README.md

 # English-Dictionary
-making a dictionary for english words using html , css and pure js
+Made a dictionary Website for english words using html , css and js